 Here’s what they are and how you can find them.

-Here are some ways to start finding an apartment with no credit check policy.
+Here are some ways to start finding an apartment with no credit check policies or with appropriate workarounds.

 There are a variety of different platforms that can help you in this regard.
 For example, online platforms like Craigslist are a way to contact the landlords who post there, but there’s going to be a wide variety of different properties available.
 If you are a corporate traveler who needs to stay in the city for a few months, it may be difficult to work with a landlord who is used to dealing with tenants who sign yearly leases.